 The winners have embraced a green agenda for decades, putting their communities at the heart of the transformation towards fully renewable energy systems.

-Denmark - and not least Bornholm and Samsø - is ahead and shows the world how green transformation can succeed in practice.
-It is the kind of initiative and enthusiasm shown by Samsø and Bornholm that contributes to making Denmark a green pioneer with climate solutions that makes a difference at home and can inspire abroad.
+Denmark - with Bornholm and Samsø as leading examples - is showing the world how green transformation can succeed in practice.
+It is the initiative and enthusiasm shown by Samsø and Bornholm that contributes to making Denmark a green pioneer, inventing climate solutions that makes a difference and can inspire abroad.

 - Dan Jørgensen, Denmark's Minister for Climate, Energy and Supply